 Recommended Reading: More Infographic related posts.

 Now this is one beautiful visualization tool!
 Better World Flux is an interactive information graphic encompassing important ideas around the world.
-Select a single country or countries of your choosing, followed by indicators such as life expectancy or access to water.
+Select a single country or country of your choosing, followed by indicators such as life expectancy or access to water.
 They have a small video demo you can watch on YouTube.

 The refined condition of BWF’s design comes as no surprise.
 The amount of data available is so pristine, you can easily track the global improvements in society over the past 50 years.
 Though I will admit the data graph is originally very difficult to understand.
 Try playing around with just your country to start getting comfortable with the interface.

 This is perhaps one of my favorite new online tools today.
 Visual.ly is built with social networking features in mind to connect members all around the world.
 Designers are able to submit their own projects on data visualization and infographics into their site gallery.
 The showcase can be broken down and sorted into further categories like Food, Environment, Technology, etc.

 If you check out their labs page it includes some fantastic links about what the team is building.
 The ideal goal is to offer an interface for creating dynamic infographics directly within your browser.
 The tool isn’t currently live, although I have heard of some private beta testers.
 You can sign up with your email address to receive updates and possibly an invite for testing.

 To add to their networking features Visual.ly has provided a handful of partner pages.
 These are similar to a profile page where you can view comments, likes, views, and infographic submissions, but these are targeted towards big-name brands – think National Geographic, eBay, Skype, CNN, etc.

 As advertised We Feel Fine is an exploration of human emotion.
 This is one of the most unique visualization engines I’ve ever seen built into a web page.
 To get started click the large button on their home page.
 The app will load according to which Operating System you’re running, but thankfully everything appears the same in your browser.